-To compete in today’s world your visuals must be engaging and imaginative.
+To compete in today’s world visuals must be engaging and imaginative.
 We’ve all skipped ads.
 Our goal at GYST is simple: Make sure potential customers don’t skip yours.

-Spot ads, trade show attract mode teasers, trailers.
+Spot ads, trade show teasers, trailers.
 Complex corporate boardroom presentations with animation and motion graphics.
 GYST deliver all these.
 On time, on point, and on budget.
 Across three continents, to date.
 No actual video?
 No actual problem.
 Our motion graphics take still graphics or images and turn them quickly into dynamic, compelling visuals.
 That’s a very, very useful trick when budgets are tight.
 See Fred below.

 Here is a short sampler playlist from a 3-day conference at the Hilton PGA National golf course in Palm Beach, Florida.
 It begins with a behind-the-scenes interview with Carl, who was the official event photographer.
-He came back with 65Gb of video and images, enough to make these and other videos, and photos enough to keep the marketing team going for over a year.
+Carl came back with 65Gb of video and images, enough to make these and other videos, and photos enough to keep the marketing team going for over a year.
 Value for money?
 I think so.

 To round out the playlist there are a variety of other items.